 Can I take my own passport photo with my iPhone?

 Yes!
 Thanks to the wonders of modern technology, it is possible to take a passport photo using only your iPhone, using only a passport photo app.
 Check out our article above to find out more.

 How can I take a passport photo using my iPhone?

 The best way to take a passport photo using your iPhone is to use a passport photo app.
 There are a large number of these available – check out the article above for some examples.
 In most cases, you choose the document photo you need, take a photo on the app, reformat it to make sure it fits the requirements, then either print it or get a digital copy sent directly to your email inbox.

 What is the best passport photo app for the iPhone?

 The best passport photo app largely depends on your situation, and what you want from a passport photo app.
 The good news is, there are so many apps out there, that you’ll be sure to find one that will suit your preferences.
 Check out the conclusion to this article, where we’ve summarised the best options for a number of different tastes.

-Having graduated with a History degree from the University of Birmingham, Sam has proven writing experience in local journalism, marketing and events.
+Having graduated with a History degree from the University of Birmingham, Sam has proven writing experience in biometric photography articles, marketing and events.
 Born in the UK, he has travelled extensively both nationally and internationally.
 In his spare time, he enjoys reading, cycling and skateboarding.